indabax-za/indabax-za.github.io/content/faq/_index.md

 Students who received an "accommodation" stipend will be hosted at the student residences on campus.
 Please note the following:

+* Arrival time is from Sunday July 5th onwards, and departure on Friday, July 10th.
 * Rooms are either single rooms or shared rooms with two beds, and all bathrooms are shared.
 Female and male residents are hosted on different corridors.
 We allocate them on a first-come-first-serve basis.
 Tell us ahead of time if you have special requirements.
 * The security will have a list of everyone who has been explicitly given an accommodation grant, or who has made a separate booking through us.
 They are instructed to not let in anyone who is not on the list.
 If in doubt, just ask us whether you are included.
 * Delegates are free to use microwaves, stoves and fridges in the kitchen areas.
 There are no cutlery, pots or dishes at the residence - bring your own if you want to cook meals.